On finite generation in magnitude (co)homology, and its torsion: Applications

-\subsection{Applications}
+\section{Applications}

-A first consequence of the finite generation property described in Corollary~\ref{cor:mgfg} is a bound on the magnitude (co)homology ranks that depends on the number of eges of the considered graphs.
-We will follow~\cite{contractioncat}.
-Our first corollary is a general result for graphs of bounded genus, and the second is related to subsequent subdivisions.
+A first consequence of the finite generation property described in Corollary~\ref{cor:mgfg} is a bound on the magnitude (co)homology ranks that depends on the number of edges of the considered graphs.
+Our first corollary is a general result for graphs of bounded genus, and the second is related to subsequent subdivisions of the edges.

 \begin{corollary} Let $\bK$ be a field, and $g\geq 0$.
-Then, there exists a polynomial $f\in \bZ[t]$ of degree at most~$g+1$, such that, for all $\tG$ of genus at most $ g$, we have
+Then, there exists a polynomial $f\in \bZ[t]$ of degree at most~$g+k+1$, such that, for all $\tG$ of genus at most $ g$, we have

 where $\# E(\tG)$ is the number of edges of $\tG$. \end{corollary}